 The saga of Joe Isuzu serves as an interesting and highly creative way of building a brand’s voice and authenticity, by doing the polar opposite.
 Like many other brands, Isuzu joked with its consumer audience, gambling that a nontraditional advertising image would strike a chord with consumers.
 Anecdotally, I recall speaking with a few Isuzu dealers at the time who said many consumers were almost disappointed that on entering the showroom they weren’t met by slimeball sales hyperbole.

-Isuzu retired its shady spokesman in 1990, but people still shout “Hey, there goes Joe Isuzu!” when they see actor David Leisure.
+Isuzu retired its shady spokesman in 1990, but people still shout “Hey, there goes Joe Isuzu!” when they see Joe Isuzu actor David Leisure.
 It’s one of few cases where the character outlasted the brand in the market.

 Share this